Scribery/tlog/README.md

 #### Filtering out tlog messages

 Then, a rule routing messages originating from tlog to Elasticsearch needs to be added.
-If you installed v3 or later tlog RPM package, or set up `tlog-rec` as SUID/SGID to a dedicated user yourself, then the rule can use that user ID to filter genuine tlog messages securely.
+If you installed v4 or later tlog RPM package, or set up `tlog-rec-session` as SUID/SGID to a dedicated user yourself, then the rule can use that user ID to filter genuine tlog messages securely.

 If your rsyslog receives messages from journald, with the `imjournal` module, then the rule condition should be: